DevCycleHQ/devcycle-docs/docs/extras/sdk-visibility.md

 ---
-title: SDK Visbility
+title: SDK Visibility
-sidebar_position: 2
+sidebar_position: 6
 ---

-## OVerview

 These settings allow for control over which SDKs can receive a feature.
 Only SDKs corresponding to the checked types will receive the feature in the configuration, and targeting rules will not be evaluated for unchecked platforms.
 Using a feature variable on unchecked SDK platforms will result in the default value being served.